ladybug-tools/dragonfly-primer/text/components/Load_Objects.md

 #### Inputs
 * ##### df_file [Required]
-A file path to a dragonfly JSON from which objects will be loaded back into Grasshopper.
-The objects in the file must be non-abridged in order to be loaded back correctly.
+A file path to a dragonfly JSON (or DFJSON representing a full dragonfly Model) from which objects will be loaded into Grasshopper.
+This can also be the path to a Pollination Model Format (.POMF) file from which a dragonfly Model will be loaded.
+Note that, if the objects in the JSON are not a full model, they must be non-abridged in order to be loaded correctly.
 * ##### load [Required]
 Set to "True to load the objects from the _df_file.